rytswd/get-gitops-k8s/README.md

 # Get Declarative K8s

-This repository aims to provide all you need to get started with K8s setup, that's fully "declarative".
+This repository aims to provide all you need to get started with K8s setup, that's truly "declarative".

 ## WHAT: No Command, Just Declare